curtischong/Messenger-Summarizer/README.md

 ### How the word cloud is populated
 We use a custom weighting scheme that is based on:
-- Its frequency in the entire conversation
+- Its frequency in the entire conversation.
-- The length of the word
+- The length of the word.
-- Its classification as slang
+- Its classification as slang.
-- Its classification as a greeting
+- Its classification as a greeting.